Important COVID-19 Updates

 Dutch Elm Disease Management Program

 The RM of St. Clements participates in the provincial Dutch Elm Disease Management Program.
-In this partnership, provincial inspectors locate and tag diseased trees/wood and the RM hires a contractor to remove them.
-Learn more about the Dutch Elm Disease Management Program on the province’s website: https://www.gov.mb.ca/sd/environment_and_biodiversity/invasive_species/forests_and_lands/index.html.
+In this partnership, provincial inspectors locate and tag diseased trees/wood, they provide the RM with a list of the trees and their locations and then the RM hires a contractor to remove them.
+The contractors begin removing trees typically in October, with them having until February to finish removal.
+You will be contacted by the contractor directly if they require access to your property.
+Learn more about the Dutch Elm Disease Management Program on the provincial website.

 If you suspect that you have a tree or fire wood with Dutch Elm disease, call the Provincial Tree Line at 204-945-7866 or contact them via email at email@example.com.

 What is Dutch Elm Disease?

 It is an aggressive fungal disease that blocks water movement in Elm trees and eventually leads to death of the entire tree.
 In Manitoba, the spores of Dutch Elm disease are usually spread by native Elm bark beetles.
 The native American Elm is most susceptible to Dutch Elm disease.